 Award winning and critically acclaimed mezzo-soprano, Ema Mitrović, is no stranger to the stage, as having been described: “out of the ensemble, I found Ema Mitrovic...to be the standout” (Opera Manhattan, Suor Angelica ‘12).
 She's performed at Carnegie Hall, Lincoln Center, the title role of Carmen at the International House Philadelphia, as well as New York City's renowned jazz venues Birdland, The Kitano, and Smalls.
 She is making headway on diverse musical stages, working as an ambassador of music across all genres.

-Upcoming, Ema is honored to debut the Alto Solo in Handel's Messiah with the Sullivan County Chamber Orchestra on December 7th, 2019 and making both a role and company debut with The Bronx Opera Company in May 2020 as Háta in Smetana's The Bartered Bride (please refer to calendar).
+Upcoming, Ema will make both a role and company debut with The Bronx Opera Company in May 2020 as Háta in Smetana's The Bartered Bride (please refer to calendar).

-Earlier this year, Spring 2019, Ema returned to the Hudson Opera Theatre to reprise Mercédès/Cover Title in Bizet's Carmen and Suzuki in Puccini's Madama Butterfly, respectively.
+In 2019, made her debut as the Alto Soloist in Handel's Messiah with the Sullivan County Chamber Orchestra and Ema returned to the Hudson Opera Theatre to reprise Mercédès/Cover Title in Bizet's Carmen and Suzuki in Puccini's Madama Butterfly, respectively.

 She also performed the role of Hansel in Humperdinck's Hansel & Gretel, in English, with New York Performing Arts Theatre in May.